joshunger/public/resume.md

 **Full Stack Software Engineer @ [WhiteCloud Analytics](http://whitecloudanalytics.com/)** - *2012 to 2015*
 * Developed cloud based healthcare analytics platform that ETLs electronic health record data to compute readmission and other metrics
-* Introduced and championed Angular 1
+* Led front-end work and team; introduced and championed Angular 1 and deprecated YUI and Backbone
 * Migrated Jenkins to Docker and builds to AWS EC2 slaves increasing concurrent builds from one to unlimited
 * Led migration to AWS (and compared Azure, Google Cloud) for HIPAA compliant hosting from local hosting
-* Analyzed parallel aggregate table generation with Google Big Query, Apache Spark, and Redshift to increase data load times by 200%
+* Analyzed parallel aggregate table generation with Google Big Query, Apache Spark, and Redshift to increase data load times by over 200% compared to MySQL
-* YUI, Backbone, jQuery, Java, Spring, Tomcat, MySQL
+* YUI, Backbone, jQuery, Java, Spring, Tomcat

 **Software Development Engineer in Test (SDET) II @ [Microsoft](http://www.microsoft.com)** - *2008 to 2012*
-* Developed and tested a business intelligence product PerformancePoint for SharePoint 2016 and PerformancePoint 2010
+* Developed and tested PerformancePoint for SharePoint 2016 and PerformancePoint 2010, both business intelligence products
 * Owned performance load testing, client side performance, automation reliability, and security
-* Microsoft Bench Program 2011 and 2012 (top 4% of Microsoft); Technical Leadership Select Program 2010
+* Nominated to Microsoft Bench Program 2011 and 2012 (top 4% of Microsoft) and Technical Leadership Select Program 2010
 * Authored [PerformancePoint 2010 Capacity Planning Document for SharePoint 2010](https://technet.microsoft.com/en-us/library/ff955652.aspx)
 * Open sourced test code that could be used by all of our customers [PerformancePoint 2010 Content Deployment Tool](http://ppscd.codeplex.com/)
 * Managed single Boise Developer Lab (and admin) with 75 physical servers, 200+ virtual, and 45+ dev desktops; automatically pulled down builds from Redmond, WA to improve build times by 4x